-Exercise normal precautions in Burma.
+Exercise increased caution in Burma due to areas of civil unrest and armed conflict.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Do not travel to:

 The following areas of Burma are subject to civil unrest and armed conflict due to fighting between the Burmese military and various ethnic armed groups and militia forces.

 Conflict-affected areas, particularly Northern Shan State and parts of Kachin, Rakhine, and Chin States are subject to land mines and unexploded ordinance.
 Land mines and unexploded ordnance have injured foreign tourists in conflict affected areas and their locations are often not marked or otherwise identifiable.

 Read the Safety and Security section on the Burma (Myanmar) country information page.

 Parts of Rakhine, Chin, Kachin, Kayah, Kayin, Sagaing, and Shan States